chbasani/Synapse-HandsOn-QuickStart/README.md

 # Synapse-HandsOn-QuickStart
 Synapse Get Started Guide
 ----------------------------------------------------------------------------------------------------
-The document could help to spin up a Synapse workspace and try different capabilities for a user who is :
+The document could help to spin up a Synapse workspace and try different capabilities by a user who is :

     a.
 Citizen Data Scientist